-A carving chisel and a needle tool could both lead to bad cuts if you do not follow safety procedures.
+A carving chisel and a wire tool could both lead to bad cuts if you do not follow safety procedures.

-Item Rub Item Rubric 2 points The student lists two tools used in the ceramic process that could cause a cut if safety procedures are not followed.
-Examples: needle tool, carving chisel, scissors, razor blade 1 point The student lists one thing in an art room that could cause a cut if safety procedures are not followed.
-0 points The response indicates inadequate or no understanding of the concept needed to answer the item.
-The student may have written on a different topic or writtendon't know."
+Item Rubric 2 points The student lists two objects in an art room that could cause a bad cut.
+Examples: carving chisel, scissors, razor blade, Exacto knife, needle tool 1 point The student lists one thing in an art room that could cause a bad cut.
+0 points The student is unable to perform the task, does not understand how to complete the task, or unsuccessfully completes the task.